 Monroe Community Public Health Department

-Residents are exposed to multiple facets of the local Health Department.
+Residents are exposed to multiple facets of the local Public Health Department.
 The experience can include ride along experiences for soil/water testing, STD contact tracing interviews, restaurant inspection, home visits for lead and other residential testing, emergency preparedness exercises and assisting in outbreak investigations.
 Direct patient care responsibilities include clinics focused on immunization, STIs, resettled refugee screening, and TB.

-Real world experience in a traditional Public Health department with diverse clinics including TB, STI, immunization and refugee clinics.
+The rotation offers real world experience in a traditional Public Health department.
 Programs include food safety, water and sanitation (including pest control), emergency preparedness, facility inspections for regulated entitles, WIC, the Nurse-Family Partnership program, the office of the medical Examiner and disease surveillance.
-Policy and leadership experience is provided by County Health board meetings and county legislative sessions.
+Policy and leadership experience is provided by attendance at County Board of Health meetings and county legislative sessions.
 Monroe Community Public Health Department Website

 Department of Quality Improvement

 Residents will learn about maintaining patient safety, quality improvement and decision making at a large medical institution, working with hospital leadership on Quality Improvement.
 Regular safety rounds, leadership huddles on quality, work groups on quality-of-care initiatives and executive level hospital quality presentations culminate in a QI project and harm report.

 Working with Quality Improvement and Safety Department at Strong Hospital, we have the opportunity to learn and understand vital “principles” in the management of our patients and community populations.
 We know that iatrogenic morbidities happen, and this is a great opportunity to learn how to avoid it.